Christopher Bouchat: Maryland House of Delegates

+2026 gubernatorial campaign

+In September 2024, Bouchat said that he would not run for re-election in 2026, instead expressing interest in a run for statewide office.
+In June 2025, he told The Baltimore Sun that he was preparing to announce that he would run for governor of Maryland in 2026, challenging Democratic incumbent Wes Moore.

 Political positions

 COVID-19 pandemic

 In April 2020, Bouchat voted against closing the Northern Landfill in Westminster, Maryland for 15 days to reduce risk of spreading COVID-19.
 Later that month, he voted to reopen the landfill early with reduced hours and restrictions preventing residents outside the county from using it.

 In June 2020, Bouchat attended and spoke at a Reopen Maryland rally in Westminster to protest the state's COVID-19 restrictions.
 At the rally, he suggested allowing businesses to set their own policies on when people need to wear masks.
-In July, he wrote an op-ed for the Carroll County Times that questioned the value of wearing masks in public.
+In July 2020, he wrote an op-ed for the Carroll County Times that questioned the value of wearing masks in public.
+His remarks on the COVID-19 pandemic were criticized by Robert Wack, the deputy health officer for the Carroll County Health Department, who wrote in a letter to the Carroll County Times later that month that Bouchat's "dangerously ignorant opinions are a direct threat to the health and well-being of the county".

 In August 2021, Bouchat suggested that the Board of Commissioners boycott the annual Maryland Association of Counties Summer Conference over its masking recommendations, saying that he had cancelled his attendance to the event after learning about the policy.
 He later told Maryland Matters that he did not oppose masks or vaccines, but opposed mandates.
 In December 2021, Bouchat was the only commissioner to vote against instituting a modified mask policy at Carroll County government facilities, which required unvaccinated county government employees to wear a mask while indoors.
 In February 2022, Bouchat declined to attend the State of the County address at the Carroll Arts Center, which was attended by all other county commissioners, because of its indoor mask-wearing requirement.
 He instead opted to protest outside the building by handing out copies of a written speech to those walking in.